-User interface of the Motion is embedded in and identical to that of SolidWorks.
+User interface of the Motion is embedded in SolidWorks.
 SolidWorks users should find it is straightforward to maneuver in Motion.
 The main interface for using Motion is through MotionManager, as shown in Figure 1-9.
 The MotionManager is a separate window that is used to create and play animations as well as conduct motion analysis.
 When you open an existing assembly (or part) in SolidWorks, the Motion Study tab (with a default name Motion Study 1) will appear at the bottom of the graphics area.
-Clicking the Motion Study tab will bring up the MotionManager window.
+Click the Motion Study tab will bring up the MotionManager window.